Jill208/Lab-5_202001181/README.md

 **Understanding Errors:**

-1.C0303: Trailing whitespace (trailing-whitespace): Used when there is whitespace between the end of a line and the newline.
+        (1) C0303: Trailing whitespace (trailing-whitespace): Used when there is whitespace between the end of a line and the newline.

-2.C0114/C0ll6: Missing module docstring/function docstring:   This indicates that neither the modules nor the functions have a docstring defined.
+        (2) C0114/C0ll6: Missing module docstring/function docstring:   This indicates that neither the modules nor the functions have a docstring defined.
 The docstring functions as a kind of comment or text explanation that the compiler ignores but which aids in explaining the function's or module's intended use to others.
 Writing docstrings is a wise move.

-3. W0622: Redefining built-in 'input' (redefined-builtin): Used when a built-in is overridden by a variable or method.
+        (3) W0622: Redefining built-in 'input' (redefined-builtin): Used when a built-in is overridden by a variable or method.

-4. C0103:The variable doesn't match the snake_case naming style
+        (4) C0103:The variable doesn't match the snake_case naming style.
 The defined variable is not named using the snake_case convention, as indicated by this error.

-5. W0621: Redifining name from outerscope
-This mistake indicates that a global variable with the same name as a local variable.
+        (5) W0621: Redifining name from outerscope: This mistake indicates that a global variable with the same name as a local variable.
 By doing this, the global version of the variable is hidden and the local scope is changed to use the local version of the variable.

-6.C0305: Trailing newlines (trailing-newlines): This error tells that there are trailing blank lines in a file.
+        (6) C0305: Trailing newlines (trailing-newlines): This error tells that there are trailing blank lines in a file.

-7.R1705: Unnecessary "else" after "return", remove the "else" and de-indent the code inside it (no-else-return): This occurs when an else line is added following a "return" statement that is never actually executed.
+        (7) R1705: Unnecessary "else" after "return", remove the "else" and de-indent the code inside it (no-else-return): This occurs when an else line is added following a "return" statement that is never actually executed.

-8. C0321: More than one statement on a single line: This error tells that there is an on statement are found on the same line.
+        (8) C0321: More than one statement on a single line: This error tells that there is an on statement are found on the same line.